WINROCK CENTER

 Albuquerque, New Mexico

 WINROCK CENTER had been officially dedicated on March 1, 1961.
-Thirty-eight initial stores opened their doors.
+Thirty-eight stores opened their doors.
 The 4-day celebration was attended by Winthrop Rockefeller, Maurice Sanchez (Albuquerque City Commission Chairman) and several officials from Montgomery Ward and J.C.
 Penney.
 The wives of Misters Rockefeller and Sanchez cut a ceremonial ribbon.

 In its original state, WINROCK CENTER encompassed approximately 565,000 leasable square feet.
 The shopping hub eventually housed fifty stores and services.
 Its anchors were a 3-level (216,400 square foot) Montgomery Ward and 2-level (55,000 square foot) J.C.
 Penney.
-A 2-level (42,000 square foot) Fedway department store welcomed its first shoppers on May 17, 1961.
+A 2-level (42,000 square foot) Fedway department store welcomed first shoppers on May 17, 1961.

 Charter tenants in the 10 million dollar complex included Diamond Jim's restaurant, E. Cook Sporting Goods, Coffee Dan's restaurant, Baker's Qualicraft Shoes, Walgreen Drug, Lerner Shops, a (27,200 square foot) Safeway supermarket and 2-level (36,700 square foot) S.S.
 Kresge 5 & 10.